 - A billing bot to help your team streamline all customer financial activities;

-- An order processing bot that easily processes all customer packages, billing info, deliver issues, etc.
+- An order processing bot that easily processes all customer packages, billing info, delivery issues, etc.

 All of them can automate the whole sales process, both on a website and inside an app.
 They can offer users better products, prevent them from cart abandonment, and show current price packages, to name just a few.

-To give you an even better idea, here is an iconic ShopBot from eBay that serves as a real shopping assistant.
+To give you an even better idea, here is an example of a chatbot flow that serves as a real shopping assistant.
 You tell it what you would like to buy – and it picks the product of your dreams.

 Here is a likely situation a user might face in an online food delivery store.
 Could you lay it over your brand?

 Hi!
 Welcome to the Healthy food delivery store.
 Please choose one option from the list: Vitamins & Supplements/Female diet/Male diet/Detox/Sport nutrition →

 [customer chooses Sports nutrition] → Good!
 What product are you looking for?
 Protein bars/Vitamins/Oils/Drinks → [Drinks] → OK, we have a wide range of sports drinks that could help you humidify your organism before or after training → [chatbot offers all the products available]…→

 [customer chooses a drink] → Nice choice!
 Would you try these supplementary products? → [No] → Great!
 Tell us your billing details and shipping address →